suhvishalp/commercetools-dev-training-connector-template-update/README.md

 // Create the UpdateActions Object to return it to the client const updateAction: UpdateAction = {
   action: "setCustomerNumber",
+  // generate a number between 1000 and 1899
   customerNumber: String(Math.floor(1000 + Math.random() * 900)),
 };